 It is easy to fix the jammed fill plug/relief valve.
 Cut the tip off a wood toothpick and run it into the hole in the bottom of the plug pushing the ball back and forth.
 You can tell right away if the ball is jammed.
 Spray some WD-40 down the hole and then use air pressure to blow the WD-40 through the entire relief valve.
 Doing this a number of times will thoroughly clean out the valve.

 It is a good idea to check that the valve is not jammed every time you change the redrive oil.

 If you are a heavy user of your Top 80, you might want to consider doing away with the factory supplied plug.
 Pilots who climb quickly to high altitudes or run at full power in hot climates may find that cleaning the relief valve/plug is insufficient to prevent oil leaks.
 When the pressure in the redrive is greater than outside, the pressure will also tend to force the seal tighter on the shaft – this excess pressure will wear the seal out faster than normal.
-This is because the seals used are not pressure-type seals.
+This is because the OEM seals used are not pressure-type seals.
 Miniplane uses this relief valve/plug so that the motor can be stored in many positions without loss of redrive oil.
 The vast majority of users, however, keep their paramotor in an upright position.
-If you ship your Miniplane, for example, you can use the original relief valve/plug.
+If you ship your Miniplane, for example, you can use the original plug instead of the relief valve.